huggingface/blog/daily-papers.md

 There’s also some cool interaction between Daily Papers and arXiv.
 For example, you can easily check if a paper on arXiv has already been featured on Hugging Face's Daily Papers page.
 If you spot the familiar emoji 🤗 on the page, you can click it to jump straight to the paper page on Daily Papers and explore all the features mentioned above.

-To use arXiv to Daily Papers feature, you'll need to install an extention, which you can find here: https://chromewebstore.google.com/detail/arxiv-to-hf/icfbnjkijgggnhmlikeppnoehoalpcpp.
+To use arXiv to HF Paper Pages feature, you'll need to install an extention, which you can find here: https://chromewebstore.google.com/detail/arxiv-to-hf/icfbnjkijgggnhmlikeppnoehoalpcpp.

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/63a369d98c0c89dcae3b8329/MvUS1d5t5ibM2TOKT8i-S.png)